IBM/unitxt/docs/docs/llm_as_judge.rst

 This task define the (meta) evaluation of our LLMaJ model.
 We will fetch a dataset of MT-Bench inputs and models outputs, together with scores judged by GPT-4.
-We will consider these GPT4 scores our gold labels and evaluate our LLMaJ model by comparing its score on the model outputs to the score of GPT4 using spearman correlation as defined in the task card.
+We will consider these GPT4 scores as our gold labels and evaluate our LLMaJ model by comparing its score on the model outputs to the score of GPT4 using spearman correlation as defined in the task card.

 We will create a task, as we do for every other Unitxt scenario: